trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

    This time, the logged user will receive feedback from a targeted contract (as input of the form) via any listed contract (the first column of the table).
    Refresh manually by clicking on `Fetch` contracts` button.

-   Poke other developer's contracts to discover their contract hidden feedback when you poke them.
+   Poke other developers' contracts to discover their contract hidden feedback when you poke them.

 ## Summary